zoquero/sbench/README.md

 Take care when using it.
 Having several threads writing on a file can generate hundreds of IOPS that can affect negatively the performance of other systems.
 Fortunately you can adjust finely the tests.

 # Command line interface
-You'll find help simply running the executable without arguments.
 It's esasy to use.
+You'll find help:
+* man 1 sbench
+* running the executable without arguments or adding "-h".

 ## Nagios plugin
 Using the command line interface you can set threshold parameters and the output will then be nagios plugin-like, so that you will be able to integrate it with your nagios-compatible monitoring system.
 Remember that with great power there must also come great responsibility :) be awared again that you may induce heavy load and you could affect the performance of your systems.

+# Build and install
+make

+copy executable and man page where needed

 # Platforms
 It has been tested on Ubuntu Linux 16.04, but surely is portable to other platforms because just uses POSIX API, liboping and libcurl.